CoSMoMVPA/CoSMoMVPA/doc/source/contribute.rst

 Documentation tests
 +++++++++++++++++++
 When providing examples it is a good idea to write them in the shape of examples, so that running :ref:`cosmo_run_tests` will actually test whether the code runs as advertised.
+(Note: this requires Matlab's xunit).
 Many `modules <matindex.html>`_ have such doctests; you can spot them in the ``Examples:`` section of the help info, where the expected output is preceded by ``>``.
 For example:

     .. include:: matlab/cosmo_strsplit_hdr.txt

 Compatibility notes
 +++++++++++++++++++
 CoSMoMVPA_ aims to be compatible with GNU Octave 3.8 and later, and with Matlab versions from at least 2010b onwards.
-Features not supported by these platforms should not be used.

 Test suite
 ^^^^^^^^^^
 CoSMoMVPA_ uses a test suite, which can automatically test most of the code.
-This helps in maintaining or improving the quality of the code, and to check whether refactoring code does not introduce undesired effects (such as bugs).
-They are located in ``tests/`` and use the xUnit_ or MOxUnit_ framework.
+This helps in maintaining or improving the quality of the code, and to check whether refactoring code does not introduce undesired changes in behaviour (bugs).
+Tests are located in ``tests/`` and use the MOxUnit_ framework.
 To run them, either:

     - run :ref:`cosmo_run_tests`: when using xUnit_.
-Only supported on the Matlab platform.
     - run ``moxunit_run_tests`` in the ``tests`` directory: when using MOxUnit_.
 Supported on the Matlab and Octave platform.
-Documentation tests are not supported yet, because Octave does not support ``eval`` (as of May 2015).
+Documentation tests are not supported yet.

-Currently we use `travis-ci`_ for continuous integration testing.
+Currently we use `Travis-ci`_ for continuous integration testing and `coveralls.io`_ with MOcov_ for testing coverage.
 If you have a github_ account and a CoSMoMVPA_ fork, you can also use it to test new branches.
 To do so:

-    - Make an account on `travis-ci`.
+    - Make an account on `Travis-ci`.
     - Link it to your github_ account.
     - Now, after every 'push' to github, the test suite is run automatically using ``moxunit_run_testa`` on Octave.
     - If any tests fails, or passes if it failed before, you will be notified by email.

-For existing or new features, more tests are very much welcomed.
+When proposing new functionality through a pull request, please include tests that test this functionality.

+Good tests
+^^^^^^^^^^
+Some general features that make tests good:

+- expected function mapping: whether output is expected for particular input.
+It is even better if input is generated randomly and properties of the expected output are tested.
+- code coverage: check whether different input arguments (for example different switches or options) results in different expected outputs.
+Code coverage estimates from `coveralls.io`_ or `MOcov`_ can be useful in guiding which code needs more testing.
+Although code coverage is not a goal in itself, as a rule of thumb we like ``80%`` coverage and are very happy with coverage above ``90%``.
+- raise exceptions when expcted: test whether wrong or illegal inputs raise an exception (through ``assertExceptionThrown``).
+- modular: test one particular function (for unit tests), or whether multiple functions work together as expected (integration test)
+- no data dependencies: tests that use data as input should generate this data themselves.
+The :ref:`cosmo_synthetic_dataset` function can generate data in various modalities and parameters.
+We aim to not include binary files for testing.
+For example, some of our input and output tests actually generate files in AFNI, NIFTI, GIFTI and BrainVoyager format.

+We also like *fast* tests, because it allows running all tests, or a significant subset, in a short amount of time.
+This gives quick feedback to the developer whether code works or not, allowing for data-driven development techniques.
+It also scales well: imagine running 500 tests and each test takes 5 minutes: the suite would take more than a day and a half to run!
+But even half a minute per test would make take 4 hours, a very long time between implementing a change and getting feedback whether the suite passes.

+What is fast then?
+When running on the Matlab platform (which typically runs a bit faster than Octave), here some rule of thumb for the runtime ``t`` of a test:

+- ``t < 100 ms``: excellent.
+- ``100 ms < t < 1 s``: ok.
+- ``1 s < t < 5 s``: borderline acceptable but not preferred.
+- ``5 s < t < 60 s``: acceptable only in exceptional cases.
+- ``t > > 60 s``: generally not acceptable.

+One important principle in writing fast tests is using small data, as this generally reduces computation time for most functions.
+To estimate the runtime for a tests, you can use ``moxunit_runtsts`` with the ``verbose`` option.

+For examples of tests, see the ``test`` directory.

 .. include:: links.txt